 In emphasizing the relational, historical and capitalist character of place and space, I will rely heavily on the theory of capital set out by Karl Marx and more recently applied to questions of place formation and space production by geographer David Harvey.
-Wherever the journey takes us in Framing Capitalism in Place, rest assured that Marx and Harvey won't be far behind, pointing out this or that feature of the place before us, and helping us understand the processes that shape what we see.
+Wherever the journey takes us in Framing Capitalism in Place, rest assured that Marx and Harvey won't be far behind.

 This is the first of five mini-essays under the "Place" tab.
-They will treat place formation as a more-or-less self-contained process abstracted from the larger political-economic forces acting on it.
-In contrast, the seven mini-essays under the "Capital(ism)" tab will shift the focus to how the dynamics of capital accumulation and circulation shape the production of space.
+They treat place formation as a more-or-less self-contained process abstracted from the larger political-economic forces acting on it.
+In contrast, the seven mini-essays under the "Capitalism" tab will shift the focus to the spatial dynamics of capital accumulation.

 The diagram above provides a visual representation of the process of place formation as it unfolds through its built, natural, social and cultural "moments."